 Chicago Public Library offers study rooms for use by the public at several locations.
-Study rooms accommodate fewer than 10 people.
+Study rooms accommodate one or two people.

 - Book a study room at the Harold Washington Library Center.

 - Book a study room at a neighborhood location.

 Applicants may book study rooms up to two weeks in advance and up to four hours per week.

 To promote the accessibility of study rooms to a wide variety of users, the Library may limit the number or length of study room reservations during any time period for any applicant.
 The Library also reserves the right to place additional limitations on the use of study rooms at various Library locations due to varying demands at those locations.